duderstadt-lab/mars-docs/tutorials/open-a-Molecule-Archive-in-Python.md

 tableByUID
 ```
 #### More elegant Way to excess Molecules: Mapping
 Usually not a particular molecule is needed.
 Most of the times one wants to loop through all of the molecules.
-To make that possible in a easy fashion the map function can be used.
+To make that possible in an easy fashion the map function can be used.
 ```python
 molecules = map(lambda UID: archive.get(UID), archive.getMoleculeUIDs())
 ```